 Through this training IAHV hopes to contribute enriching and strengthening the peacebuilding field as a whole.

-IAHV Peacebuilding’s Towards Integrated Peacebuilding Training Program is a bespoke program created to provide professional peacebuilders and peacebuilding organizations with the experience and skills to improve and integrate psychosocial skills and self-care into their peacebuilding work.
+IAHV’s Training Program Towards Integrated Peacebuilding is a bespoke program created to provide professional peacebuilders and peacebuilding organizations with the wellbeing, knowledge and skills to improve and integrate psychosocial skills and self-care into their peacebuilding work.

 Spread over 12-22 hours and 3-5 consecutive days, this training consists of 3 components:

-Personal resilience and stress management (also known as the Providing for Peacebuilders training) Draws upon proven and scientifically validated techniques to assist people working in difficult, challenging and often traumatic contexts to deal effectively with emotional and physical stresses.
-The central focus here is on ensuring health and well-being for peaceworkers and partners in the field, improving awareness of how our environment and context can affect our ability to engage proficiently in peace work, as well as concrete techniques and methods to assist us in dealing with stress and other emotional barriers, and to help others do so as well – integrating psycho-social health and well-being and personal resilience and stress management into effective peace work.
+Resilience, Stress management and Self-care draws upon proven and scientifically validated techniques to assist people working in difficult, challenging and often traumatic contexts to deal effectively with emotional and physical stresses.
+The central focus here is on ensuring health and well-being for peaceworkers and partners in the field, improving awareness of how our environment and context can affect our ability to engage proficiently in peace work, as well as concrete techniques and methods to assist us in dealing with stress and other emotional barriers - integrating psycho-social health and well-being and personal resilience and stress management into effective peace work.

 Overview and in-depth examination of psychosocial frameworks of analysis and specific factors.